vpon-sdk/vpon-sdk.github.io/en/android/latest-news/android-update-to-SDK4_2_x.en.md

 ---
 The messages below show you how to upgrade to SDK4.2.x from the previous version of SDK 4.0.0 or SDK 4.1.0.
 Because we've change the name of package, class, interface, method and also delete the class of com.vpon.ads.VponPlatform in SDK4.2.x.
 So please follow the steps below to modify.

-1. Please replace the previous Vpon SDK jar file by the latest jar file in libs folder
+1. Please replace the previous Vpon SDK jar file by the latest jar file in libs folder.
-2. Please change the name of package,interface and class. 。
+2. Please change the name of package,interface and class.

 ```java
     com.vpon.ad.VponBanner -> com.vpadn.ad.VpadnBanner